esilver0/CATT/sslstrip-experiment.md

 for the second time.

 Verify that the connection is via HTTP even though a connection via HTTPS was already established.
+Using the same steps as before, check on the console to see if you can find an HSTS header (You should not).
+After you look, you can close the console.

-> _**Note**: In the event that the connection is via HTTPS, it is possible that the website has since started supporting HSTS.
-Here is a [list of websites](https://pulse.cio.gov/https/domains/) with indication as to whether or not they support HTTPS, HSTS, etc._
+> _**Note**: At the time of writing, the website did not support HSTS.
+If you see an HSTS header, the website has since started supporting HSTS.
+In the [Notes](#notes) section there is a list of websites with indication as to whether or not they support HTTPS, HSTS, etc._

 #### Visiting a site on the HSTS preload list